General points to note

 Who is responsible for processing your data?

-We have the following data protection representation pursuant to Art.
-27 GDPR in the European Economic Area (EEA) including the European Union (EU) and the Principality of Liechtenstein as an additional point of contact for supervisory authorities and datasubjects for enquiries in connection with the General Data Protection Regulation (GDPR):
+The responsible party according to Art.
+27 GDPR in the European Economic Area (EEA) including the European Union (EU) and the Principality of Liechtenstein is

 Am Kaiserkai 69

 How do we process data in connection with our Services?

 If you use or enter into an agreement for the use of our Services, we process data to enter into and perform a contract: